SongleChen2015/VERAM/README.md

 ## Usage
 ### Data
-To Train a VERAM model, 3 data files need to be prepared according to the instructions in the fold AlexNetFC6Extract, namely:
+To Train a VERAM model, 3 data files need to be prepared according to the instructions in the fold 'AlexNetFC6Extract', namely:

     (1) The visual features for each view of shapes in the training set (2) The viusal features for each view of shapes in the testing set (3) the confidence for each view of shapes in the training set.

-The format of the data is hdf5 and each shape category is saved in the section 'data\i', i is the category index.
-The data structure is 'number of shapes in the this category'x12x12x4096, and the data is read by imageset2DwithConf.lua.
+The format of the data is hdf5 and each shape category is saved in the dataset 'data\i', i is the category index.
+The data structure is 'number of shapes in the this category'x12x12x4096, and the data is loaded by imageset2DwithConf.lua.

 We have provided the prepared the training and testing data of ModelNet10, the testing data of ModelNet40 in the fold data, they can be used directly.